Meeting Time: October 18, 2023 at 10:00am MST

 • 2023-10-18_07-13-31

-Nicole Rodriguez 11 months ago
+Nicole Rodriguez about 1 year ago

 I'm in support of original TA; I'm opposed to PC recommendations, which on record support market driven development until Aug 2023.
 Also on record are VPC members who oppose past policy b/c they "don't not want to burden the developer" however Jul 2023 they opposed policy that would alleviate "burdens".
 These poor decisions are without credibility.
 Today's decision is for future generations.
 Parking reform changes are slow to take effect and this TA's positive impacts will take years to occur.